linrunner/tlp-doc/introduction.rst

 Introduction
 ************
-TLP is a feature-rich Linux utility that saves laptop battery power without requiring users to delve into technical details.
+TLP is a feature-rich Linux utility designed to save laptop battery power.

-The :doc:`settings </settings/index>` are organized into three profiles *performance*, *balanced* and *power-saver*.
+While TLP's default settings are optimized for battery life straight away, the settings are also fully customizable.
+They are organized into three
-The profiles switch automatically, allowing you to adjust between savings and performance independently for AC and battery operation.
+profiles: *performance*, *balanced* and *power-saver*.

-TLP's default settings are optimized for battery life and also fully customizable.
+You can switch profiles automatically depending on whether the device is running on AC or battery power, enabling you to adjust the settings independently.
 The newly introduced **tlp-pd** enables manual profile switching with a mouse click.
 It completely replaces **power-profiles-daemon** by implementing the same D-Bus API that major Linux desktop environments like GNOME, KDE and Cinnamon already use.

 In addition TLP can enable or disable Bluetooth, NFC, Wi-Fi and WWAN radio devices on boot and when connecting or removing the LAN cable.